 Worse than the Priest recording sessions on Ibiza, then?

-KK says that the second album from KKs Priest, the follow-up to Sermons Of The Sinner, was all written and recorded, and they were in the final “pre-production stage, ready for release in 2023.”
+KK says that the second album from KKs Priest, the follow-up to Sermons Of The Sinner, was all written and recorded.
+They are in the final “pre-production stage, ready for release in 2023.”

-The conversation did also turn to finally playing live, and the shuffles and furtive glances implied something was brewing, with references to “maybe some open-air festivals in the summer, probably abroad.”
+The conversation did also turn to finally playing live.
+The shuffles and furtive glances implied something was brewing, with references to “maybe some open-air festivals in the summer, probably abroad.”
 Belgium was mentioned in passing “as the Download line-up is full.”

 Of course, the perfect venue for a warm-up gig prior to any festival is the Steel Mill.